uc3m-aerospace/quotes-example/quotes.md

 > "I'm smart enough to know that I'm dumb." - Richard Feynman (added by Hugo Bergerioux)

 > "People get wiser with age, but I am one of those who get weirder." - Brandon Sanderson (added by Iñaki Fernandez)

+> "This is one small step for a man, one giant leap for mankind." - Neil Armstrong (added by Jorge Simón)